Signs of Miscarriage: Everything You Need to Know

 Different people handle miscarriage in different ways, but it’s not uncommon to feel devastated as you would after any other loss in your life.
 If you’re having trouble coping with a miscarriage or it’s causing a rift in your relationship with your partner, ask your doctor for a referral to a therapist for counseling services.
 Then read about some ways to honor your loss and slowly begin to move on when you’re ready.

 Caroline Conner, MD, is an ob-gyn at Orange Coast OBGYN in Fountain Valley, California.
-She earned her medical degree from the University of Texas at Houston in 2003.
+She received her medical degree at the University of Texas in Houston, Texas.

 Stephanie McClellan, MD, is an ob-gyn at Hoag Hospital in Newport Beach, California.
-She earned her medical degree from the University of Southern California, Keck School of Medicine, and began her practice in 1984.
+She earned her medical degree at the University of Southern California, Kerk School of Medicine in Los Angeles, California.

 Please note: The Bump and the materials and information it contains are not intended to, and do not constitute, medical or other health advice or diagnosis and should not be used as such.
 You should always consult with a qualified physician or health professional about your specific circumstances.